dogweather/forkful/content/en/ruby/testing-and-debugging/using-an-interactive-shell-repl.md

 weight: 34
 ---

-## What & Why?
-An interactive shell, or REPL (Read-Eval-Print Loop), lets you test code in real time.
-Programmers use it to experiment, debug, and learn Ruby's nuances without creating full-blown scripts.

 ## How to:
 Ruby's REPL is called IRB (Interactive Ruby).
 Jump in and try Ruby straight from your terminal: